logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 Since the `meta.valid` flag is initially `true` (because it just means there are no errors yet), it would cause problems if you have a "success" UI state an indicator.

-To avoid this case you should combine the `valid` flag with either `meta.dirty` or `meta.touched` to get accurate representation.
+To avoid this case you should combine the `valid` flag with either `meta.dirty` or `meta.touched` to get an accurate representation.

 </doc-tip>